mopidy/mopidy/docs/ext/http.rst

 .. confval:: http/allowed_origins

     A list of domains allowed to perform Cross-Origin Resource Sharing (CORS) requests.
+This applies to both JSON-RPC and Websocket requests.
 Values should be in the format ``hostname:port`` and separated by either a comma or newline.

     If you want to access Mopidy's web server from a different web server, you will need to add an entry for that server in this list.